gomorpheus/morpheus-docs/provisioning/code/deployments.rst

 The deployments section provides very useful PaaS like capabilities when it comes to deploying applications into the newly provisioned environment.
 These can be uploaded directly from the UI, pulled from a build server, pulled from a public or private Git repository or even via the API and the various plugins created, such as Jenkins, and Gradle to support continuous build / integration workflows.

 A deployment can be considered a set of versions that relate to a particular project or application being deployed.
-This allows one to keep track of a history of versions and easily reuse these deployment versions across instances that may exist in different environments.
-An example might be to deploy a version from a deployment to a staging instance and (once approved) also deployed into production.
+This allows one to keep track of a history of versions and easily reuse these deployment versions across Instances that may exist in different environments.
+An example might be to deploy a version from a deployment to a staging Instance and (once approved) also deployed into production.

 Role Permissions
 ^^^^^^^^^^^^^^^^